Tropical Smoothie Cafe announced for Sand Springs

 “I thank our City Council for their guidance and support in our efforts,” he said.

-DYNE Hospitality Group, Tropical Smoothie Cafe’s largest franchisee, will operate the Sand Springs location, which is its 19th in Oklahoma.
+DYNE Hospitality Group, Tropical Smoothie Cafe’s largest franchisee, will operate the Sand Springs location.

 DYNE owns 91 Tropical Smoothie Cafes spanning six states — Oklahoma, Texas, Arkansas, Alabama, Florida and Georgia — and has plans to open at least 12 new cafes in 2023.